 - Recharge: Go to bed every night with enough time to get eight hours of sleep and wake up refreshed, preferably early.
 I am usually in bed by 9pm and will even say no to events that require me to be up past my bedtime as I know it will affect my productivity the following day.
 It’s a standing joke that I may decline an invitation because “it’s past my bedtime” but I always wake up refreshed without an alarm at 5am and my most productive, undisturbed hours are before the rest of the world awakes.

 - Move: Make time for activity every day.
 Try something new….free weights in the morning, yoga at lunch or a leisurely stroll in the evening.
 Better yet, grab a friend or your spouse and enjoy great company and conversation while you work-out.
-My husband and I often jog in the mornings.
-On the way home, we walk and talk, discussing our plans and praying for our day.
+I often jog in the mornings before the rest of the world is awake!

 - Simple Joys: Find joy in simple things that don’t cost you anything at all… a gorgeous sunrise, the sensation of cool grass on your bare feet, a snowflake on your tongue, playing fetch with your puppy, the gentle touch of a loved one, or the smile of a stranger.
 Many of the things that make our life most satisfying are free!